Firefox early version history

 The project that became Firefox today began as an experimental branch of the Mozilla Suite called m/b (or mozilla/browser).
 Firefox retains the cross-platform nature of the original Mozilla browser, using the XUL user interface markup language.
-The use of XUL makes it possible to extend the browser's capabilities through the use of extensions and themes.
+The use of XUL made it possible to extend the browser's capabilities through the use of extensions and themes.
 The development and installation processes of these add-ons raised security concerns, and with the release of Firefox 0.9, the Mozilla Foundation opened a Mozilla Update website containing "approved" themes and extensions.
 The use of XUL sets Firefox apart from other browsers, including other projects based on Mozilla's Gecko layout engine and most other browsers, which use interfaces native to their respective platforms (Galeon and Epiphany use GTK+, K-Meleon uses MFC, and Camino uses Cocoa).
-Many of these projects started before Firefox, and probably served as inspiration.
+Many of these projects started before Firefox, and may have served as inspiration.